 How to complain

-If you have a query or concern about our use of your information or if you want to make a complaint about the way we have processed your personal information, you can contact [INSERT DETAILS].
+If you have a query or concern about our use of your information or if you want to make a complaint about the way we have processed your personal information, you can contact us at the number or email address below and ask to speak to the CEO or Admin Support Worker, who will take action on any queries as soon as reasonably possible.

+Shakti Women’s Aid contact details –

+Address - Norton Park,

+57 Albion Road,

+Edinburgh, EH7 5QY

+Telephone number - 0131 475 2399

+Email address - info@shaktiedinburgh.co.uk

 If you are unhappy with our response, you can contact the ICO at https://ico.org.uk/make-a-complaint/ or telephone: 0303 123 1113 for further information about your rights and how to make a formal complaint.